callstack/reassure/docusaurus/docs/api.md

 ### `measureRenders` function

+This function has been previously named `measurePerformance`.

-Custom wrapper for the RNTL `render` function responsible for rendering the passed screen inside a `React.Profiler` component, measuring its performance and writing results to the output file.
-You can use optional `options` object allows customizing aspects of the testing
+Custom wrapper for the RNTL/RTL's `render` function responsible for rendering the passed screen inside a `React.Profiler` component, measuring its performance and writing results to the output file.
+You can use optional `options` object allows customizing aspects of the testing.

 ```ts
 async function measureRenders(